1895 (1995 film)

 1895 is a 1995 Estonian animated film directed by Priit Pärn and Janno Põldma.

+Summary

 The film is dedicated to the 100th anniversary of cinema.
 The film speaks about brothers Auguste and Louis Lumière, presenting new facts and events.
+It also spoofs cinema's impact on perceptions of history, identity and nationality filled with cinematic references, cultural stereotypes and inside jokes.